Followers

 Trump is using populist actions to thereby build-up his party and his base of avid supporters who swear by him.
 Their allegiance seems absolute.

 To any reader with an understanding of recent (1930s) history you may be aware of what I am alluding to.
 Trump's party trust their leader implicitly to make their nation great again and the rest of the world must just hope things don't get out of hand, again.
 Trump will make America great again in their eyes, in their terms, but will undermine global goodwill toward them.
-The bias Trump exhibits toward the Russians gives rise to a question: Is Trump a soviet agent and does his willingness to use the forces of the state against his own citizens suggest is he not a patriot, but a dictator (to the world)?
+The bias Trump exhibits toward the Russians gives rise to a question: Is Trump a soviet agent and does his willingness to use the forces of the state against his own citizens suggest is he not a patriot, but an aspiring dictator (to the world)?

 ---- Original Article ----

-Dump Trump 'cos he's a chump
+Dump Trump 'cos he's a chump maniac

 (Pass it on!)